tle-dieu/filler/README.md

 ## Compiling ##

-Run `make` command and an executable called `fillit` should be created.
+Run `make` command and an executable called `filler` should be created.

 ## Usage ##